Photo by roxxyphotos / Adobe Stock Photos

 Hash has been around for centuries but as technology and cannabis knowledge progress, other concentrates have made an appearance in the scene.
-Among which rosin seems to shine the brightest.
+Among which ‘new-age’ products like rosin seem to shine the brightest.

-Companies like CLSICS use full-spectrum live rosin in their products because they have recognized the distinction between a concentrate that’s ‘just fine’, and one that uses a clean, pure, and incredibly efficient extract as the main ingredient.
+Processes like these make the difference between a concentrate that’s ‘just fine’, and one that uses a clean, pure, and incredibly efficient extract as the main ingredient.

-By extracting specific compounds from the cannabis plant, companies are able to use these extracts to manufacture concentrates.
+By extracting specific compounds from the cannabis plant, manufacturers are able to use these extracts to manufacture concentrates.